-This Standard applies to Organisations whose operations are verified as compliant with the Sustainability Framework and those trading in Sustainability Framework verified products or products containing verified material.
+This Standard applies to all Organisations that want to be verified according to the Sustainability Framework and those trading in Sustainability Framework verified products.

-This standard is to be used together with other applicable normative standards.
-For Organisations to make claims under the Sustainability Framework Programme, compliance with the following core documents may be relevant:
+The Standard is to be used together with other normative standards - a list of relevant standards can be found in box 1.

+Box 1.
+List of normative documents of the Sustainability Framework Programme

+Standard SP-01.
+Sustainability Framework.
+The Framework contains the requirements applicable to producers working on land use level (land managers), processors and manufacturers.
+For some products, a product- or sector-specific adaptation of the Framework may be applicable.

+Standard SP-02.
+System Requirements for Certificate Holders.
+This standard is applicable to all Sustainability Framework verified operations.
+It contains generic quality system requirements.

+Standard SP-03.
+Supplier Management and Due Diligence Requirements.
+This standard is applicable to Organisations that apply a risk-based due diligence system to confirm that the products are compliant with the Sustainability Framework.

-- Standard SP-01 Sustainability Framework.
-The Framework contains the requirements applicable to land managers, processors and manufacturers.
-For some products, a product- or sector-specific adaptation of the framework may be applicable. - Standard SP-04 Seal Use and Claims Requirements.
-This standard regulates any claims and use of the Preferred by Nature seal related to the Sustainability Framework Programme.
-It also contains the requirements related to carbon compensation that is a pre-requisite for the use of seal. - Standard SP-02 System Requirements for Land Managers.
-This standard is applicable to farm or forest management operations and contains generic quality system requirements. - Standard SP-03 Supply Chain Management and Due Diligence Requirements.
-It is applicable for Organisations who apply a risk-based due diligence system to confirm that the material is compliant with the Sustainability Framework. - Standard SP-09 Terms and Definitions.
-It explains definitions and concepts used in the Sustainability Framework.
+Standard SP-04.
+Requirements for Claims and Seal Use.
+This standard regulates claims and use of the Preferred by Nature Seal related to the Sustainability Framework Programme.
+It also contains the requirements related to carbon compensation, that is a prerequisite for the use of the Seal.

+Standard SP-05.
+CoC and Traceability Standard.
+This standard contains requirements for chain of custody models and traceability systems used to manage claims and trace products in the supply chain.

+Standard SP-09.
+Terms and Definitions.
+This standard contains definitions and concepts used in the Sustainability Framework Programme.

-The Standard is mandatory for Organisations purchasing, handling, processing and/or selling verified products.
-It is a pre-requisite for any product-related claims and seal use under the Sustainability Framework Programme.
+This Standard is mandatory for Organisations purchasing, handling, processing and/or selling verified products.
+It is a prerequisite for any product-related claims and Seal use under the Sustainability Framework Programme.

-This Standard also contains optional requirements, which may be used to ensure that material is traceable to its point of harvest, whether at the country level, sub-national level or plot of land level.
-It may therefore be used by supply chain Organisations wishing to document compliance with regulatory requirements on material traceability, such as the EU Deforestation Regulation1.
+The Standard also contains requirements which may be used to ensure that material is traceable to its point of harvest, whether at the country level, sub-national level or plot of land level.
+The Standard may be used by supply chain Organisations wishing to document compliance with regulatory requirements on material traceability, such as the EU Deforestation Regulation1.
+The requirements related to knowing the plot of land origin of the material are mandatory for any organisation wishing to claim alignment with the EU Deforestation Regulation (EUDR) and optional for others.